Skip to content

 Watch for These Signs:

-• Pilling or rough texture
+• Pilling, fuzz, or a scratchy texture

-• Thinning spots or small tears
+• Thinning spots, frayed edges, or small tears

 Comforters: Your Cozy Cloud